Website Security and Startups

 Mobile applications are often more insecure.
 In fact, with frequent updates, companies rarely get time to test for data breach weaknesses.
 Surprisingly, most of such vulnerabilities are the ones listed by OWASP in Mobile Top 10 Vulnerabilities.
-The figures are critical especially when mobiles apps are seen as the future of technology.
+The figures are critical especially when mobile apps are seen as the future of technology.

 OWASP maintains that mobile apps are as vulnerable as web apps.
 Often mobile malware, unsafe app capabilities, hidden processes, and complex code vulnerabilities cause applications to crash or share data with third parties.
 With constant updates, the problem only gets worse.

-Such issues can only be dealt with real-time mobile application penetration testing for malware detection, log analysis, Layer 7 assessment and more.
+Such issues can only be dealt with real-time mobile application penetration testing for malware detection, log analysis, Layer 7 assessment, and more.

 Task: Find out how mobile application security penetration testing works here.

-Often recognized by a padlock in the URL bar, Secure Sockets Layer ensures that the communication between web browsers and server is encrypted.
+Often recognized by a padlock in the URL bar, Secure Sockets Layer ensures that the communication between web browsers and servers is encrypted.
 It’s good to prevent eavesdropping over the internet.
 However, it’s not a panacea to every kind of threat.

 Most online retailers advertise that their websites are secure as they use 128 or 256-bit encryption and they might even display a seal from an external certificate authority confirming that their site is secure, but they fail to understand that SSL cannot protect against application-layer attacks.

 More than 75% of attacks occur at the web application layer.
 Now, web applications are complex in nature and have to be changed frequently.
-As a result, they are ridden with vulnerabilities that serve as entry points for the hackers to infiltrate the applications.
+As a result, they are ridden with vulnerabilities that serve as entry points for hackers to infiltrate the applications.

 Last year in December a Cross-Site Scripting (XSS) vulnerability was discovered in AliExpress from Alibaba Marketplace that allowed an attacker to hijack merchant account, leading to phishing or data breach possibilities.
 It can happen to any site without knowing about the threat for months.